Weak del Pezzo surfaces are characterized by the existence of $2$-tilting bundles: Preliminaries

 \subsection{Slope functions on weak del Pezzo surfaces}

 Throughout this subsection, let $X$ denote a weak del Pezzo surface.
+We use the following fact which holds in arbitrary characteristic.

-Then it is known that the linear system $|-K_X|$ has a smooth irreducible member \cite[I V]{Dem}.
-In what follows, we pick and fix a smooth irreducible member $C\in|-K_X|$.
-Then by the adjunction formula, $C$ must be an elliptic curve.
+\begin{Prop} \cite[2.12(2)]{BT} Let $X$ be a weak del Pezzo surface.
+Then the linear system $|-K_X|$ has an irreducible reduced member. \end{Prop} In what follows, we pick and fix an irreducible reduced member $C\in|-K_X|$.
+Then by the adjunction formula, $C$ has arithmetic genus one.

+\begin{Rem} If $\ch k=0$, then it is well-known that we can take a smooth $C$.
+However, such $C$ does not always exist in positive characteristic (see \cite{KN}). \end{Rem}

-\begin{Lem} Let $\E\in\Vect X$ be a pretilting bundle.
+\begin{Lem} Let $\E\in\vect X$ be a pretilting bundle.
 Then we have $\End_X(\E)\cong\End_C(\E|_C)$. \end{Lem} \begin{proof} The short exact sequence

 gives rise to an exact sequence

 Here, for $i=0,1$, we have

 Since $\Hom_X(\E,\E|_C)\cong\Hom_C(\E|_C,\E|_C)$ holds, we get the desired isomorphism. \end{proof}